-We investigate the computation of MLEs for the random-clumped multinomial (RCM) distribution, introduced by Morel and Nagaraj [2], using a parallel architecture.
-In particular, we make use of a publicly available software library Toolkit for Advanced Optimization (TAO) [3], which implements a number of commonly used numerical optimization methods.
+We investigate the computation of MLEs for the Random-Clumped Multinomial distribution, introduced by Morel and Nagaraj in [4], using a parallel architecture.
+In particular, we make use of a publicly available software library TAO (Toolkit for Advanced Optimization) [2], which implements a number of commonly used numerical optimization methods.
 TAO is a special optimization library designed for use in parallel computing environments.
 The objective of this work is to study the effectiveness, in terms of computing time, of applying parallel optimization to the MLE problem.
-We make use of limited-memory, variable-metric (LMVM) unconstrained optimization method in TAO.
-Malouf [4] has demonstrated the effectiveness of the LMVM method in the setting of natural language processing.
-Using TAO to conduct maximum entropy estimation, he shows that the LMVM method outperforms several other methods such as conjugate gradient.
+We make use of the limited-memory, variablemetric (LMVM) unconstrained optimization method in TAO.
+Malouf [3] has demonstrated the effectiveness of LMVM in the setting of natural language processing.
+Using TAO to conduct maximum entropy estimation, he shows that LMVM outperforms several other methods such as conjugate gradient.

-In a 2003 report describing the now-popular R package SNOW (Simple Network of Workstations), Rossini et al. [5] noted that parallel computing had not yet been widely adopted by statisticians.
-Since then, packages such as SNOW and its successors have helped make parallel computing more accessible to R programmers.
-Many of these packages are geared towards 'embarrassingly parallel' problems - those which can be easily decomposed into smaller problems that have little dependence on each other.
-For example, SNOW provides a function called parApply, which evaluates a given function on each row (or column, or element) of a given matrix.
+In a 2003 report describing the now-popular R package SNOW (Simple Network of Workstations), Rossini, Tierney, and Li [5] noted that parallel computing had not yet been widely adopted by statisticians.
+Since then, packages like SNOW and its successors have helped make parallel computing more accessible to R programmers.
+Many of these packages are geared toward "embarrassingly parallel" problems - those which can be easily decomposed into smaller problems that have little dependence on each other.
+For example SNOW provides a function called parApply, which evaluates a given function on each row (or column, or element) of a given matrix.
 Each row can be operated on independently, and the package determines how to allocate the work among available parallel processes.
 This is adequate for many problems in statistical computing which involve repeating the same calculation many times using randomly generated inputs.
 Resampling methods such as the bootstrap and Monte Carlo simulation fall into this class of applications.
 The methods presented in this paper look deeper into the structure of the computations and seek to improve performance within the algorithm itself.
 Therefore, they are best evaluated on a single complex problem rather than on problems involving repeated computations.

-Our objective is to apply parallel computing to the MLE optimization problem which does not fit the mould of embarrassingly parallel.
+Our objective is to apply parallel computing to the MLE optimization problem which does not fit the mold of embarrassingly parallel.
 The required numerical optimization is an iterative process where each step must occur sequentially.
-We distribute the work across many parallel processes so that the computing time can be reduced.
-To effectively use many processes, we split the workload at each iteration, then distribute the results back to all processes to prepare for the next iteration.
+We would like to distribute the work across many parallel processes so that the computing time can be reduced.
+To effectively use many processes we split the workload at each iteration, then distribute the results back to all processes to prepare for the next iteration.
 Therefore, efficient communication is important for good performance, and high performance computing (HPC) is especially suitable for this application.
-An HPC cluster provides an array of fast processors connected by a low latency, high throughput interconnect and optimized communication software such as the Message Passing Interface (MPI).
-This environment will ensure that processes can communicate efficiently and that we can benefit from scaling the procedure to run on a large number of processes.
+An HPC cluster provides an array of fast processors connected by a low-latency high-throughput interconnect, and optimized communication software such as the Message Passing Interface (MPI).
+This environment will ensure that processes can communicate efficiently, and that we can benefit from scaling the procedure to run on a large number of processes.